 Do you ever find your in-box jam-packed with all that email?
 Well, there is a reason to the madness.
 It still works today, yes, it does.
 In fact it is nearly 40 TIMES more effective than Twitter and Facebook combined to acquire customers.
 Actually 91% of all US customers use email daily and the rate these emails prompt purchases is 3 times that of social media channels.

 So wait.. hold on there!
 I don’t want that SPAM you say?
 Right, we don’t either.
 Marketers need to become smarter and like all aspects of digital marketing the most effective companies have gotten smarter about it.
 Even though there has been a decline in email usage, and movement to social media, IM and other apps, people still use it.
 And use it daily.
-So don’t move all of your marketing over to Twitter or WhatsApp quite yet, but lets talk a little bit about how you , as trained ninja marketers, can garner the full horsepower of email in 2014.
+So don’t move all of your marketing over to Twitter or WhatsApp quite yet, but lets talk a little bit about how you , as trained ninja marketers, can garner the full horsepower of email.

 1. Pay attention to all aspects of the journey